Nursing students and practicing nurses will take many steps before earning their first emergency nursing specialty certification.

 As a kid growing up in Portland, Oregon, I was inspired by my mom, who started off as a pediatric intensive care (PICU) nurse and later switched to PACU, where she still practices today.
 My mom’s friend was a flight nurse, and I remember listening intently to their stories about the patients they took care of.
 As a young adult attending my local community college with plans to get a history degree, I worked part-time as a lifeguard.
 I began noticing that caring for others was something that reinvigorated me and I seemed to react calmly in emergency situations, so I decided to pursue nursing with a heavy interest in critical care and emergency nursing.
 I married my high school sweetheart and a few years ago, thanks to an academic scholarship from William Jewell, we moved to Liberty, Missouri.
 It’s hard to believe, but I’ll be graduating with my BSN in May 2019.

-You can follow along below (my nursing journey starts at the bottom of the page), plus each new post will be featured on BCEN’s Facebook page.
+You can follow my story below (my nursing journey starts at the bottom of the page).
+Plus each new post will be featured on BCEN’s Facebook page, where you can follow along via #DylansJourney and #ChartYourCourse.

 January 2019 – Being a flight nurse has been a dream of mine for a long time.
 So, I’m learning everything I can about transport nursing and what career choices to make—from what are the best first jobs to hold to how soon can I earn my CFRN.
 That’s why I’m so excited about the article “Get Up to Speed on Transport Nursing” in the January career issue of NSNA’s Imprint magazine.
 It’s written by one of the world’s most experienced and innovative flight nurses, Allen Wolfe, MSN, RN, CFRN, CTRN, CCRN, CMTE.
 He’s a true rock star in the transport nursing world.
 Happy reading!